joergmlpts/inat_photos/README.md

 ## Metadata

-`inat_photo.py` saves iNaturalist associations and captions to the local photos' metadata. iNaturalist associations are stored in tags are named `observation`, `observationPhoto`, and `photo` in an `XMP` namespace `iNaturalist`.
+`inat_photo.py` saves iNaturalist associations and captions to the local photos' metadata. iNaturalist associations are stored in tags named `observation`, `observationPhoto`, and `photo` in an `XMP` namespace `iNaturalist`.
 These tags can be set to numeric ids and string uuids.
 This script sets them to the numeric ids.
 Subjects is stored as `XMP` tag `Subject`.
 Captions are stored as `IPTC`